 Soft Tissue Laser

-A soft tissue laser it is far gentler than either electrosurgery or scalpel.
-Unlike electrosurgery lasers do not require the placement of a grounding plate (very low tech!).
-Second, it generates little or no heat which can impact on implant longevity.
-And with implants, when the healing cap is removed, lasers can safely remove any tissue tags not possible with electrosurgery for fear of the electrode contacting the metal implant platform and the resulting current destroying the osseointegration.
-In a similar situation, you can safely remove hypertrophic tissue around orthodontic wires and/or brackets.
-Also, unlike most electrosurgery units, the soft tissue diode laser is safe to use with patients who have a pacemaker.
-In contrast to the use of an electrotome or scalpel, when using a laser the tissue separates gently and easily with the laser and hemostasis is achieved rapidly and there is minimal post-operative swelling.
+A soft tissue laser is far gentler than either electrosurgery or a scalpel.
+Unlike electrosurgery, lasers do not require the placement of a grounding plate (very low tech!).
+Second, it generates little or no heat, impacting implant longevity.
+With implants, when the healing cap is removed, lasers can safely remove any tissue tags, which is impossible with electrosurgery for fear of the electrode contacting the metal implant platform and the resulting current destroying the osseointegration.
+Similarly, you can safely remove hypertrophic tissue around orthodontic wires and/or brackets.
+Also, unlike most electrosurgery units, the soft tissue diode laser is safe for patients with a pacemaker.
+In contrast to using an electrotome or scalpel, when using a laser, the tissue separates gently and easily with the laser hemostasis is achieved rapidly, and there is minimal post-operative swelling.

 Laser in Periodontal disease treatment